 Away with the Furries

-If I was in any doubt of what a challenge Archers trip into adulthood will be it has been cemented in the last few weeks as I’ve watched him slip into another world.
+If I was in any doubt of what a challenge Archer’s trip into adulthood will be it has been cemented in the last few weeks as I’ve watched him slip into another world.
 His growing interest in smells of all kind has become more of an all-consuming addiction.
-We no longer go for walks together, I might be standing right next to him but I might as well be a universe away.
-During these times It’s next to impossible to get his attention, he’s so totally lost in this world of smells.
-It’s even beginning to overtake his once primary passion for play, I’ve seen him seemingly chasing down another dog, only to see him swerve off at the last moment to stand and smell a tuft of grass for 5 minutes utterly transfixed.
+We no longer go for walks together.
+I might be standing right next to him but I might as well be a universe away.
+During these times it’s next to impossible to get his attention, he’s so totally lost in this world of smells.
+It’s even beginning to overtake his once primary passion for play.
+I’ve seen him seemingly chasing down another dog, only to see him swerve off at the last moment to stand and smell a tuft of grass for five minutes utterly transfixed.

-He currently spends at least half of any walk lost in this peculiar state, attempts to pull him from its grip rarely work and in the odd case it did, it’ll last a minute at best.
-I’ve literally put high-quality treats in his mouth and he’s spat them on the floor and shot off to inspect a particularly interesting tree stump.
+He currently spends at least half of any walk lost in this peculiar state.
+Attempts to pull him from its grip rarely work and in the odd case it does, it’ll last a minute at best.
+I’ve put high-quality treats in his mouth and he’s spat them on the floor and shot off to inspect a particularly interesting tree stump.

 Of course, there is one smell above all others that he is hunting for and when he finds its source he is capable of turning into an absolute monster.
 There is nothing more embarrassing than trying to pull him away from a female he’s taken an interest in.
 He’ll dance around the other dog and its owner keeping me on the other side of them unable to stop him.
 Needless to say in such moments there are no commands or treats that I can offer to entice him away.
 For him it’s a game for me it’s a nightmare.
 Worse still he hasn’t even figured out what he needs to do yet, it’s just the smell he’s interested in.